Glossary from the MBMA 2006 Metal Building Systems Manual.

 Horizontal Guide Rollers

-Wheels mounted near the ends of end trucks that roll on the side of the rail to restrict
+Wheels mounted near the ends of end trucks that roll on the side of the

 lateral movement of the crane.